RohanPatel593/port-scanner-java/README.md

 java PortScanner
 ```
 ##### Step 3 - Enter the IP and port range in which you want to perform the scan.
+#### * All the results will be displayed in some time depending on what type of output you want.(Only open ports or both open & close ports)